petervdpas/GoCypher/README.md

-# Random Key and IV Generator
+# GoCypher - A Random Key and IV Generator

 This Go program generates a random cryptographic key and initialization vector (IV) that can be used in encryption algorithms.
 The key and IV are output in Base64-encoded format.
 The sizes of the key and IV are configurable via command-line flags.